 Explore a galaxy in search of bigger and more powerful enemies.
 The galaxy will crumble before your almighty armada!

 Play in a creative sandbox mode if being a bounty hunter isn't your cup of Earl Grey—the only limit is your imagination!
 (And the power of your computer.)

 Pit your designs against each other and import designs from other players.
 Ship designs are saved as PNG image files, making them easy to share with others.

 Or just turn on the A.I., sit back, and watch massive fleets annihilate each other!

 Battle your friends and enemies in real-time, pitting your designs against theirs.
-Compete to be the master "Starship Architect & Commander" against up to 7 other players in team-versus team battles.
+Compete to be the master "Starship Architect & Commander" against up to 7 other players in Team vs Team and Free For All battles.

 Configure a variety of game options by specifying number of ships, total funds, game speed, and other options.
 Play tiny skirmishes, massive fleet battles, or anywhere in between.

 Play online in public or private lobbies.
 Local Area Network and direct I.P. address connections are also supported.